JTSGIT/SQL-Prep/Notes.md

   -- Example: Ensuring a column is unique and not null ALTER TABLE employees ADD CONSTRAINT pk_employee_id PRIMARY KEY (employee_id);
   ```

-By mastering these topics and practicing with example queries, you'll enhance your SQL proficiency and confidence.
-Tailor your preparation to focus on areas where you feel less confident, and consider building a small project or analyzing a dataset to apply these concepts in practice.
-Good luck with your technical interview!